 Swinomish Police Department

 The Swinomish Police Department was created by the Swinomish Senate on January 7,1936.
 Swinomish officers now have general police authority pursuant to RCW 10.92.020.
-Swinomish officers reference WA State Law when dealing with incidents of a criminal nature involving non-enrolled subjects, both within and outside the boundaries of the Swinomish Reservation.
+Swinomish officers reference state law when dealing with incidents of a criminal nature involving non-enrolled subjects, both within and outside the boundaries of the Swinomish Reservation.

 In 2010, the Swinomish Police Department was the first tribal police department in the state of Washington to have met the requirements for accreditation by the Washington Association of Sheriffs and Police Chiefs.